nixon-voxell/apu_final_year_project/introduction.typ

 #velyst will particularly be targeted towards UI/UX developers, motion graphics creators, and vector graphics enthusiasts.
 Because #velyst is built on top of Rust and Bevy, the general users will come from the Rust and Bevy community.

-As for #lumina, the target audience are gamers who loves fast paced multipalyer games like _Apex Legends_ and _Astro Duel 2_.
+As for #lumina, the target audience are gamers who love fast-paced multiplayer games like _Apex Legends_ and _Astro Duel 2_.
 It will particularly appeal to gamers who love the mix of competitive PvP and PvE like _Destiny 2_′s Gambit game mode and _World War Z_.

 == Overview of the IR

 This investigation report explores the establishment of a framework for integrating interactive and dynamic vector graphics in real-time video games.
 The project begins by providing a comprehensive introduction, outlining the context and background of the problem, where vector graphics, despite their scalability and precision, remain underutilized in modern game environments.
 This is followed by an articulation of the research aim, objectives, and scope, along with the potential benefits of the study.
 The introductory section concludes with an overview of the research design and project plan, setting the stage for a systematic investigation into the viability and advantages of vector graphics in real-time gaming contexts.

 The literature review, presented in Chapter 2, delves into domain-specific research and technical explorations relevant to vector graphics and their application in game development.
 This section examines similar systems and related technologies, allowing for a comparison of existing approaches and identifying gaps within the current state of the art.
 Additionally, technical research focuses on the computational and algorithmic challenges posed by real-time vector graphics rendering, which informs the subsequent methodology and framework design.
 This chapter concludes with a summary that synthesizes the key insights from the literature, shaping the foundation for the methodological approach.

 In Chapter 3, the methodology outlines the structured approach taken to develop and validate the proposed framework.
 Beginning with an introduction to the selected software development methodology (SDM) and its phases, this section describes the data gathering methods used to collect feedback from game developers and interactive application creators.
 This includes the design and execution of questionnaires and interviews, aimed at gathering insights on the practical demands and potential impacts of vector graphics within the industry.
 The methodology further explains the criteria for analysis, establishing a rigorous basis for interpreting the collected data.

-Chapter 4 presents the findings from the questionnaire and interview analyses, examining trends, challenges, and developer preferences for integrating vector graphics in real-time environments.
+The next section presents the findings from the questionnaire and interview analyses, examining trends, challenges, and developer preferences for integrating vector graphics in real-time environments.
 These results inform the conclusions drawn in the final section, where the potential of vector graphics in game development is assessed alongside the strengths and limitations of the proposed framework.

-The report closes with reflections on the study's contributions, limitations, and possible directions for future research, suggesting a pathway toward broader adoption and innovation in vector-based graphics in gaming.
+Finally, the report closes in Chapter 4 with reflections on the study's contributions, limitations, and possible directions for future research, suggesting a pathway toward broader adoption and innovation in vector-based graphics in gaming.

 #pagebreak()